They all had gardening themed sayings on them. Not sure if the words would sand off or not, I only brought one home with me.

 I only have an inkjet printer though, so I was worried that it might not turn out right, since all image transfers call for laser printed images.

-though there are other mediums that can be used for image transfers.
+I had some Mod Podge Photo Transfer on hand, though there are other mediums that can be used for image transfers. |

 I printed out my image, smothered my wooden base with the transfer medium, then lay my image face down on top of it.
 Using a gift card I scraped the paper down flast, rubbing any air bubbles out of it.